 Press Ctrl+Alt+Del keys on your keyboard simultaneously.
 Windows 10 will show you a screen.
 Select the power icon at the bottom right of the screen and you’ll get the option to restart your laptop.

 Your Windows 10 laptop will reboot no matter which method you chose above.
 So all you’ve to do is wait patiently.

 How to Perform a Hard Reboot?

-Step 3: Press the power button to turn on your laptop.
+Step 3: Press the power button to turn on your laptop

 How Often Should You Reboot Your Laptop?

-Please, leave the worry to me.
+Please, leave that concern to me.

 What is the Difference Between Reboot and Reset?